patrickhoefler/dockerfilegraph/README.md

 `dockerfilegraph` visualizes your multi-stage Dockerfiles.

-It creates a visual graph representation of the build process.
+It uses [Graphviz](https://graphviz.org/) to create a visual representation of the build process.
-The graph contains the following nodes:
+The build graph contains the following nodes:

 - All build stages
 - The default build target (highlighted in grey)
 - External images (with dashed borders)

-The edges of the graph represent:
+The edges of the build graph represent:

 - `FROM ...` dependencies
   (with a solid line and a full arrow head)